 Once they do, you can store the candied pecans in mason jars, or serve them just like we did — in a bowl on a beautiful napkin.
 The best place to serve them is over a big bowl of ice cream!

-The first time you make these candied nuts, they will definitely become a yearly favorite treat.
+The first time you make these candied nuts, they will become a yearly favorite treat.
 The whole family will LOVE them.
 This is a favorite recipe that will cure any sweet tooth craving you might be having.

 Looking for more snack ideas?
 Check out these delicious recipes!